Skip to contentPostalForm

 • postalform.get_order_status (poll status for non-machine draft/checkout flows)

-If your agent also uses workflow tools (postalform.list_forms + postalform.get_form_schema), treat checkout_flow in schema responses as optional informational metadata for PostalForm web routing.
+If your agent uses workflow tools (postalform.list_forms + postalform.get_form_schema), treat checkout_flow in schema responses as optional informational metadata for PostalForm web routing.
 It does not change MCP call order.

 Refunds